DeathPoem/Practice/books_homework/readme.md

-## there are some project about 1000 lines
+## there are some projects about 1000 lines